emptythevoid/flipperzero/badusb/save_to_flipper_poc/README.md

 $BHID and $BPID allow you to specify the Device ID parameters of your Flipper.

 $SPATH is the location on the SD card to store your exfiltrated data.
 By default, it saves to /ext/apps_data/exfil_data

-Credit:  Major thanks to @LupusE for the amazing re-write of the Powershell code!!